 Lee Allen Hastman (1946-2011) was a well-known Chicago-area based enthusiast, historian, and photographer.
 He worked for the Illinois Central Railroad in train service before becoming a load supervisor and dispatcher for many years, eventually retiring from Metra.
 His own photography residing at Lake States centered mostly on the Chicago-area, shooting 4×5 and 120 format, but also includes some color 35mm photography of a few specific subjects.
 Lee actively collected negatives and slides of other railroads from other photographers, which comprises the bulk of this collection.
 There is also a small group of cabinet card prints covering right-of-way improvements along the Panhandle line near Brighton Park, Illinois from 1903, and also a selection of B&W prints of Illinois Central steam locomotives featuring many rare older images.
 Metadata is basic, identifying location and date when known.
 This is a large collection that will take time to complete.
 Status: ongoing.

-Clint Jones has spent his entire life in the Upper Peninsula of Michigan.
-His interest in railroading has fueled his long and storied railroad career which continues to this day.
-After majoring in business at Michigan Technological University, he started out as a diesel locomotive mechanic for the Milwaukee Road but his passion and pluck led him to form his own company Trans Northern, Inc. to operate a steam passenger tourist railroad in Michigan and act as a dealer of vintage railroad equipment.
-Clint also served as Trainmaster for Wisconsin Central Railway from 1987 to 1997, supervising train operations and train crews from Marquette, Michigan.
+Raconteur and entrepreneur Clint Jones was born and raised in the Milwaukee area.
+His interest in railroading began with trips to via the C&NW and Milwaukee Road to the Upper Peninsula to visit relatives in his teen years.
+Thus began his long and storied railroad career which continues to this day.
+After a brief stint studying business at Michigan Technological University, he hired out as a diesel locomotive mechanic for the Milwaukee Road at their Milwaukee shops.
+But his passion and pluck led him to form his own company Trans Northern, Inc. to operate a steam passenger tourist railroad in Michigan and act as a dealer of vintage railroad equipment.
+Clint later worked for the C&NW in train service and also served as a trainmaster for Wisconsin Central Railway from 1987 to 1997, supervising train operations and train crews from Marquette, Michigan.
 He currently owns Mineral Range, Inc., a railway equipment, industry switching, and transportation consulting firm.
 Over the years, Clint has assembled a personal collection of photographs (many taken by himself) and paper documents, mostly focused upon railroads of the Michigan Upper Peninsula.
 This collection will significantly grow in the near future.
 Status: ongoing.

 Philip A. Weibler is a well-known photographer and collector based in West Chicago, Illinois.
 His railroad career began in 1956 in a roundhouse full of steam locomotives on the Norfolk & Western.
 Upon graduation from college in 1960 he went to work for the Rock Island and by 1964 was in the Assistant Mechanical Engineer’s office at Silvis, Illinois.
 In 1972 he moved over to the C&NW and was qualified as a locomotive engineer in 1975, retiring in 1999.
 The collection of photographs here were donated by Phil and are grouped by subject matter.
 Status: complete.